-As of June 30, 2023, the Company's contract assets and unbilled accounts receivable were \$6.2 million and \$22.5 million, respectively.
+As of June 30, 2024, the Company's contract assets and unbilled accounts receivable were \$7.6 million and \$22.9 million, respectively.
 As described in Note 2 to the consolidated financial statements, contract assets represent estimated amounts for which the Company has the right to consideration for transportation services related to the completed portion of in-transit shipments at period end, but for which it has not yet completed the performance obligations.
 Upon completion of the performance obligations, which can vary in duration based upon the mode of transportation, the balance is included in accounts receivable.

 The Company's transportation transactions provide for the arrangement of the movement of freight to a customer's destination.
 The Company recognizes revenue for the performance obligation that is satisfied over time upon the transfer of control of the services over the requisite transit period as the customer's goods move from point of origin to point of destination.
-Recognizing revenue at period end for customer shipments and their related costs requires management to make significant judgments that affect the amounts and timing of revenue recognized, including the estimation of recent average historic in-transit times by mode, historic average revenue by weight by mode, or by shipment by mode, if weight is not used, and percentage of completion of shipments in transit.
+Recognizing revenue at period end for customer shipments and their related costs requires management to make significant judgments that affect the amounts and timing of revenue recognized, including the estimation of transit period by mode, average revenue per shipment, per mode of transportation and percentage of completion of shipments in transit.
 Macroeconomic conditions impacting the supply chain can impact the actual results compared to the Company's estimates.

 We identified the auditing of contract assets and unbilled accounts receivable related to period end revenue recognition as a critical audit matter.
 Auditing the estimate of the amount of revenue recognized at period end for partially completed and completed shipments involved significant audit effort, as well as especially challenging and subjective auditor judgment when performing audit procedures and evaluating the results of those procedures.
-The following are the most relevant procedures we performed to address this critical audit matter:
+The following are the most relevant procedures we performed to address this critical audit matter

-- Evaluating the Company's process used in developing the estimate for the amount of revenue recognized at the period end by: - o Evaluating the methodology used by management. - o Testing the accuracy and completeness of the data utilized by management. - o Evaluating the reasonableness of the assumptions used for recent average historic in-transit times by mode and average revenue by weight or shipment, as appropriate. - o Testing the mathematical accuracy of management's calculations.
+- Evaluating the Company's process used in developing the estimate for the amount of revenue recognized at the period end by: - o Evaluating the methodology used by management. - o Testing the accuracy and completeness of the data utilized by management. - o Evaluating the reasonableness of the assumptions used for transit period by mode and average revenue per shipment, per mode of transportation.

+o Testing the mathematical accuracy of management's calculations.